German History 101: The Mystical Holy Roman Empire In 13 Minutes Flat!

 You may want to watch this more than once because it’s a lot to take in!

 Want to learn more about Germany’s history?
 Find the previous lesson here specifically about Charlemagne.
 It will help you understand the beginning of the Holy Roman Empire.
+You can also find this lesson about how Otto the Great rose to become the Holy Roman Emperor, this lesson about the Hanseatic League or fast forward in time to the Weimar Republic here.
 You can also find all our history lessons here.

 Sharon Gourlay in the Rhina Valley